If you didn't know about the recent explosion of cryptocurrency in the past few years, I'd ask you if you were living under a rock!

 1. eToro — Best Overall Crypto App

-You do not have to go far to hear someone extolling the virtues of eToro.
-And there is good reason for that.
-In many ways, eToro is the “complete package” as far as trading apps go.
+The virtues of eToro are extolled in all corners of the trading sphere.
+And there is a good reason for that.
+In many ways, eToro is the “complete package” for trading apps.

 What does that mean?
-It means that there is basically nothing that you cannot trade on eToro.
-Stocks, ETFs, CFDs, all of it can be exchanged on eToro.
+It means that there is nothing that you cannot trade on eToro.
+Stocks, ETFs, and CFDs can all be exchanged on eToro.

-Cryptocurrency can be exchanged as well, but more importantly, most cryptocurrency can be exchanged on eToro, and for other securities.
+Cryptocurrency can be exchanged as well, but more importantly, you can access crypto exchanges on eToro, and exchanges for other securities.

 One of the best parts about eToro is that you can use it to trade them all.

-And not only can you trade many different types of crypto, but you can use eToro to trade them for each other as well.
+And not only can you trade many different types of crypto, but you can also use eToro to trade them for each other.
 This is possible because eToro tracks the value of each currency.

-Because they know how much Bitcoin is worth, and how much something more obscure like the Graph is worth, they can facilitate a fair trade between someone offering Bitcoin and someone else offering the Graph, when ordinarily a trade would be really difficult.
+Because they know how much Bitcoin is worth and how much something more obscure like the Graph is worth, they can facilitate a fair trade between someone offering Bitcoin and someone else offering the Graph when ordinarily a trade would be tough.

-The biggest issue that eToro has is its own size.
+The biggest issue that eToro has is the size.
 Its community is big, but it is made manageable by the fact that you will only need to approach a single part of it at a time.
-The rest of the app, on the other hand, can feel as large and difficult to navigate as the market itself.
+On the other hand, the rest of the app can feel as large and challenging to navigate as the market itself.

-If you have knowledge of what you are looking for beforehand it can be made much easier.
-But newer traders are going to feel overwhelmed, and even people experienced in the cryptocurrency exchange are going to feel like they have to sift through too many other securities to get what they want.
+If you know what you are looking for beforehand, it can be made much easier.
+So, advanced traders will feel at home using eToro.
+But newer traders will feel overwhelmed, and even people experienced in the cryptocurrency exchange will feel like they have to sift through too many other securities to get what they want.

 2. Coinbase — Best Crypto Investment App

-But the focus of Coinbase is not trading.
+But the focus of Coinbase is not cryptocurrency trading.
 Rather, it is about investing.
 How does investing in crypto work though?
 It is simple: Either you invest in the currency itself, or you trade the currency like foreign currency.
-But not everyone has traded in foreign currency, so let’s go over what that means.
+But not everyone has traded in foreign currency, so let’s review what that means.

 You can buy francs with Euros while they are not worth as much, and then sell them when they are worth more than Euros.
 Just by moving money around you have increased your amount of Euros.

 You can do the same thing with cryptocurrencies, except it is even easier to do with crypto.
-The funny thing is that its difficulty is actually the inverse of normal foreign currency.
+The funny thing is that its difficulty is the inverse of standard foreign currency.

 With normal foreign currency, the idea behind it makes sense and is somewhat easy to track.
 But the practice of it is difficult due to all the hoops brokers make you jump through.
 Cryptocurrency is far harder to track, but there are far fewer hoops to jump through to do it because it is more secure.